 Stocks skid for second day, Nasdaq leads way down: Stock market news today

-Stocks rebounded in afternoon trade Wednesday, as worries lingered on the US banking sector and attention shifted to a key US inflation report in the wake of disappointing Chinese price data.
+Stocks sputtered on Wednesday, as worries lingered on the US banking sector and attention shifted to a key US inflation report in the wake of disappointing Chinese price data.

 With the crucial July US inflation report looming on Thursday, data released Wednesday showed China's consumer sector fell into deflation in July.
 It's another sign that Beijing is struggling to revive demand in the world's second-biggest economy, spurring fears about a prolonged slowdown with global repercussions.